 QUANTEC - the favorite reverb of any reverb naysayer

 The Yardstick 249x series of room simulators are high-quality, digital sound processing devices based on the original 1982 QRS Room Simulation algorithm.
 Due to its unobtrusive, natural character, and its superb room simulation, the original QRS has become a lot more than just a well-know production tool for pop music.

 In all fields of classical music production, as well as in movie post-production, the QRS is considered to be the yardstick for all competing products.

-In other words, whenever a natural sounding ambience is desired, and any kind of artificial reverberation is not, the QRS algorithm has been repeatedly praised by countless sound professionals.
+In other words, whenever an unobtrusive, natural sounding ambience is desired, and any kind of artificial reverberation is not, the QRS algorithm has been repeatedly praised by countless renowned sound professionals.

 Due to the sophisticated characteristics of the QRS algorithm, any QUANTEC Room Simulator stands out favorably among the competition.
 But there are quite a few situations where its sonic qualities really shine: